 When you arrive from an EU country

 When you arrive from an EU country, you are generally allowed to bring in foodstuffs of animal origin to Finland without restrictions.
+Further information on the Finnish Food Authority website.
 Don’t forget to take the spreading of the Afrikan Swine Fever into account, though.
-More information: Evira’s website.

 When you arrive from outside the EU

-Bringing in foodstuffs from outside the EU is subject to restrictions, and these regulations are supervised by the Finnish Food Safety Authority Evira.
+Bringing in foodstuffs from outside the EU is subject to restrictions, and these regulations are supervised by the Finnish Food Authority.
 For example, you are not allowed to bring in meat, meat products, milk or dairy products.

 However, you are allowed to bring in infant formula, baby food and foodstuffs required for special medical reasons up to a maximum quantity of 2 kg.
 The products must be of well-known brands and in their original, unopened retail packages when they are not used, and it should be possible to store them in room temperature.